 - Fee reductions.
 AAVE holders and borrowers get a fee discount for platform transactions if they use AAVE as collateral.

 - Staking.
-AAVE tokens can be staked within the protocol Safety Module to provide insurance to depositors.
+AAVE tokens can be staked within the Safety Module protocol to provide insurance to depositors.
 Stakers earn staking rewards and protocol commissions.

 The History of Aave

-- November 2017.
-ICO for ETHLend token LEND raised 16.2 million USD.
+- November 2017: ICO for ETHLend token (LEND) raises 16.2 million USD.

-- December 2020.
-Aave protocol V2 is launched.
-The upgrade includes gas optimizations, credit delegation, and liquidity mining.
+- December 2020: Aave Protocol V2 is launched.
+The upgrade includes gas optimizations, credit delegation and liquidity mining.

-As the project continues to evolve, new major milestones can be expected in the future.
+As the project continues to evolve, major new milestones can be expected in the future.

 AAVE Price History

-What Is The Future of Aave?
+What Is the Future of AAVE?

-The future of Aave looks really bright at the moment.
-The global crypto The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it... has grown significantly reaching an incredible number of over $1.7 trillion.
-That allows us to make assumptions that the hype around digital assets will not diminish and the need for online borrowing in the form of cryptocurrencies will increase.
-Since Aave is one of the most exciting projects in the DeFi industry we believe it will play a crucial role in this niche.
+The future of AAVE looks really bright at the moment.
+The global crypto market capitalization has grown incredibly, reaching more than $1.7 trillion.
+We can therefore assume that the hype around digital assets will not diminish and that the need for online borrowing in the form of cryptocurrencies will only increase.
+Since AAVE is one of the most exciting projects in the DeFi industry, we believe it will play a crucial role in this niche.

-Longforecast predicts a price of $928 for early 2022 and $1,637 for the end of the year.
+The Economic Forecast Agency predicts a price of $928 for early 2022 and $1,637 for the end of the year.
 This would mean a 344% increase, which they believe will be followed by a two-year decrease to $375 in 2025.

-The Digitalcoin platform thinks that December 2021 will end with a price of $627 increasing to $756 in 2023.
-By 2025 1AAVE will cost $1,347.
+Digitalcoin predicts that December 2021 will end with a price of $627, increasing to $756 in 2023.
+By 2025, 1 AAVE will cost $1,347.

-Wallet Investor expects a long-term increase with the price prognosis of $5,468 for 2026 expecting the revenue around +1,379.6% with a 5-year investment.
+Walletinvestor expects a long-term increase, with a price prognosis of $5,468 for 2026, expecting revenue around +1,379.6% with a 5-year investment.

-According to TradingBeasts, 2021 will end with a price of $477 followed by a further increase during 2022-2024 with the price fluctuation within $800-1,190.
+According to TradingBeasts, 2021 will end with AAVE’s price at $477, followed by a further increase during 2022–24, with the price fluctuating between $800–$1,190.

 AAVE’s price is affected by different factors.
-The first one is the growth of the overall crypto market capitalization, which means increasing currencies adoption.
-The second factor is the hype around the DeFi sector in which Aave is one of the most promising projects.
-Its leadership in the field of flash loans also counts.
-Another factor influencing the AAVE value is coin burning, which lowers the supply and serves as a positive price driver.
-Besides, the token price, usage, and popularity are tied to the adoption of the Aave platform by users and success of assets it lists.
+The first one is the growth of the overall crypto The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
+In other words, it..., which means increasing currencies adoption.
+The second factor is the hype around the DeFi sector, in which Aave is one of the most promising projects.
+Its leadership in the field of “flash loans” also counts.
+Another factor influencing AAVE’s value is coin burning, which lowers the supply and serves as a positive price driver.
+Besides, token price, usage and popularity are tied to the adoption of the Aave platform by users, as well as the success of assets it lists.

 The Bottom Line